serge-sans-paille/talks/binmap-rmll-2016/source/talk.rst

     >>> import blobmap

-Usage - Explore the database
+Usage - Explore the Database
 ============================

 Load the db: